vppillai/h3Docs/apps/firmware_update/readme.md

 ### Hardware Setup

 #### Power On Sequence
 To perform a serial flash download using the WINC built-in UART, it is mandatory that the WINC chip is in the right bootloader state.
-To do so, the host MCU must power up the WINC chip and then perform the reset sequence as defined in the datasheet.
-This can be done very easily from the host MCU by calling the m2m_bsp_init() function.
+To do so, the HostMCU must power up the WINC chip and then perform the reset sequence as defined in the datasheet.
+This can be done very easily from the HostMCU by calling the m2m_bsp_init() function.

 ```
 int main(void)